-After learning from that experience, I opted to start a new project from scratch rather than re-build everything I had lost.
+I learned a lot from that experience.
+I opted to start a new project from scratch rather than re-build everything I had lost.
 Later that same year, I re-opened the website on a new platform and held the first ever public competition under the game’s new name, aptly called the Worlds of Nations.

 The Website Today

 In 2017, a couple of my gaming partners asked if I would expand the website to include some of the topics we ended up discussing between turns.
-This sire, at the time called “The Journal,” was created as a place for us to hang out and pass thoughts while we waited our turn in WoN.
+This site, at the time called “The Journal,” was created as a place for us to hang out and discuss random ideas while we waited our turn in WoN.
 In 2020, as I posted 90% of the content, I repurposed the journal to be more than just a temporary site for game updates.
 Instead, I used it as a way for me to talk about my interests, as well as a safe space to post some personal work.

 In 2022, prompted by another serious outage that was a reminder of what happened in 2016, I launched a fully re-built website with improved stability and backups.
 My gaming group then asked if I could make additional journals, which we called “nations,” for some niche topics we regularly discussed and I happily obliged.
 This effectively changed the website from its roots as a online boardgame to a place where we can support some of our favorite hobbies and topics.

 My Personal Bio